mgao6767/mingze-gao/docs/posts/posts/legao-to-make-your-own-lego-mosaics.md

 <!-- more -->

-!!! warning
-    This app is temporarily shut down as at July 25, 2023 until I find a cheaper solution.

 A few weeks ago, I went to the new LEGO flagship store at Bondi with my fiancée, Sherry, and we were impressed by the LEGO Mosaics -- Sydney Harbour Bridge and Opera House in sunset, designed by Ryan McNaught (photo credit: jaysbrickblog.com).

 ![LEGO Sydney Bridge](/images/LEGO-Store-Sydney-Harbour-Bridge-Mural-1024x662.jpg)